-We granted to employees 9.1 million restricted Holding Unit awards (including 8.7 million restricted Holding Units granted in January 2012 for 2011 year-end awards) during the first quarter of 2012 and 0.1 million restricted Holding Unit awards during the first quarter of 2011.
-The 11.6 million restricted Holding Units for 2010 year-end awards were granted in the fourth quarter of 2010.
-To fund the 2011 awards, we allocated previously repurchased Holding Units that had been held in the consolidated rabbi trust.
+We granted to employees and Eligible Directors 2.8 million restricted Holding awards during the second quarter of 2012 (2.7 million of which were awarded to Peter Kraus, our Chief Executive Officer, in connection with his extended employment agreement) and 11.9 million restricted Holding Unit awards (including 8.7 million restricted Holding Units granted in January 2012 for 2011 year-end awards) during the first six months of 2012.
+To fund these awards, we allocated previously repurchased Holding Units that had been held in the consolidated rabbi trust.
 The 2011 incentive compensation awards allowed most employees to allocate their awards between restricted Holding Units and deferred cash.
 As a result, 8.7 million restricted Holding Unit awards for the December 2011 awards were issued from the consolidated rabbi trust in January 2012.
-There were approximately 9.1 million unallocated Holding Units remaining in the consolidated rabbi trust as of March 31, 2012.
+There were approximately 8.7 million unallocated Holding Units remaining in the consolidated rabbi trust as of June 30, 2012.